Monumental Welsh Women

 The artist Seb Boyesen explaining his design for the Cranogwen scaled model that will be used to cast the statue of Cranogwen.

-£3000 has been raised towards the fundraising target from the sale of a limited edition print created by the artist Meinir Mathias.
+£3000 was raised towards the fundraising target from the sale of a limited edition print created by the artist Meinir Mathias.
 Our thanks to Meinir for kindly agreeing to produce a print from her wonderful original work.
 The fundraising campaign was launched with a fascinating and inspirational talk by Professor Jane Aaron.
 Professor Aaron who is currently writing a biography of Cranogwen, is a member of the Cranogwen Art Steering Group, and will be invaluable in terms of supporting the appointed artist with regards information on Cranogwen’s life and times.
 Head to our Go Fund me page to donate.

 A one woman show was commissioned and performed by Mewn Cymeriad / In Character, in 2022, which toured Wales performing in English and Welsh, raising money for the statue and bringing to life the remarkable story of Cranogwen.